djeada/Parallel-And-Concurrent-Programming/README.md

 By default, a NodeJs application operates on a single thread.
 An event loop in this thread listens for events and then calls the event's related callback function when one is detected.
 Since V10.5, the <code>worker_threads</code> module can be used to spawn extra threads.

-Be aware that NodeJS already handles I/O operations internally through the usage of a thread pool.
-As a result, spawning additional threads makes only sense for synchronous JS code.
+Be aware that NodeJS already internally handles I/O operations through the usage of a thread pool.
+Spawning a thread makes only sense for a CPU-intensive work.

 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/nodejs/multithreading/single_worker_thread/main.js">single worker thread</a>
 * <a href="https://github.com/djeada/Parallel-and-Concurrent-Programming/blob/master/src/nodejs/multithreading/multiple_worker_threads/main.js">multiple worker threads</a>